eziokittu/Kalasangam-app/README.md

 # Kalasangam-app
 **Refer to the SRS document for details.**
-A prototype is being created for the backend part, which will replace the backend for this website

 --- **Members of this project** ---
 1. Archisha Verma--------------------(Roll - 2105700)-------([GitHub Profile Link](https://github.com/archishaverma))